 Design Experiences, Not Videogames

-Working on Outbreak was fascinating, as it really brought home the idea that being a designer doesn’t mean you make videogames, it means you make experiences.
-While using slightly different tools, building a live-action game utilizes the same core design muscles that I’ve used in all of my digital and tabletop products, and has even informed some of the design decisions I’ve made on triple-A titles.
+Working on Outbreak is a constant (welcome) reminder that being a designer doesn’t mean you make videogames, it means you make experiences.
+While using slightly different tools, building a live-action game utilizes the same core design muscles that I’ve used in all of my digital and tabletop products, and has even informed some of the design decisions I’ve made on multi-million dollar titles.

-Outbreak saw numerous successes during development and execution, including:
+Outbreak has seen numerous successes during development and execution, including:

-- Players Played How they Wanted – The introduction of our “Reversion” mechanic allowed players to switch between teams at any point during the week, increasing retention and allowing players to play the game they want to play.
+- Players Play How they Want – The introduction of our “Reversion” mechanic allowed players to switch between teams at any point during the week, increasing retention and allowing players to play the game they want to play.

-- We Received Media Attention – An article was featured on geek culture website Geekwire, illustrating our efforts to evolve Humans vs. Zombies into a better-designed title focused on the memorable interactions between players.
+- Media Attention – An article was featured on geek culture website Geekwire, illustrating our efforts to evolve Humans vs. Zombies into a stronger product focused on the memorable interactions between players.